Pets & Animals

 Please note, we have recently updated our renewal process.
 Pet owners whose registration renewals were not paid for this year will receive a reminder email to the email address used to register the pet with Council.
 If no email is available, a letter to households will be sent.

-If your details have changed, or if you have moved, or your pet is no longer with you, please let us know.
-This only takes 2 minutes to complete:
+If your details have changed, if you have moved, or your pet is no longer with you, please let us know.
+This only takes 2 minutes to complete.

 You must notify us if you transfer ownership of your pet.
 If the new owner resides outside of Moonee Valley, the new owner must also notify the council where they reside.